The stochastic primitive equations with non-isothermal turbulent pressure: Physical derivations

 Next we add a structural assumption on $\stocgrav_{n,\varepsilon}(\rho) =(\stocgrav_{n,\varepsilon,\h}(\rho),\stocgrav_{n,\varepsilon}^3(\rho))$, where $\stocgrav_{n,\varepsilon,\h}(\rho)\in \R^2$ and $\stocgrav_{n,\varepsilon}^3(\rho)\in \R$.
 More precisely, we assume that

-The condition \eqref{eq:k_n_assumption_3} tells us that on the vertical component $w$ is acting an \emph{additive noise per unit of mass}.
-As mentioned above, this is in accordance with the two--scale interpretation of \eqref{eq:Navier_Stokes_compressible} in the thin domain $\Dom_{\varepsilon}$.
+The condition \eqref{eq:k_n_assumption_3} tells us that, on the vertical component, an \emph{additive noise per unit of mass} is acting.
+As mentioned above, this is in accordance with the two-scale interpretation of the Navier-Stokes equations \eqref{eq:Navier_Stokes_compressible} in the thin domain $\Dom_{\varepsilon}$.
 The condition \eqref{eq:k_n_assumption_j} is somehow technical and it is motivated by the scaling argument as in \eqref{eq:rescaling} which will be used below.
-However, let us stress that, for our purpose the crucial assumption is \eqref{eq:k_n_assumption_3}.
+However, let us stress that, for our purposes, the crucial assumption is \eqref{eq:k_n_assumption_3}.